 The Latin Quarter

-The Latin Quarter is located in the 5th Arrondissement , on the Left Bank , and is one of the most famous and most picturesque districts of the city: its name derives from the fact that, before the French Revolution, all communication between professors and students took place in Latin .
-The Latin Quarter has in fact been the student district of Paris since the 12th century, when Sorbonne University in Paris .
+The Latin Quarter is located in the 5th Arrondissement , on the Left Bank , and is one of the most famous and picturesque neighborhoods in the city: its name derives from the fact that, before the French Revolution, all communication between professors and students took place in Latin.
+The Latin Quarter has in fact been Paris's student district since the 12th century, when Sorbonne University Among its multitude of alleys and small squares you can find numerous cafes, small shops and vintage bookshops.
+If you happen to be there in the evening, don't miss the opportunity to dine in one of the many ethnic restaurants (Greek, Moroccan or Italian).

-Among its multitude of alleys and squares you can find numerous cafes, shops and vintage bookstores.
-If you happen to be in the evening, don't miss the opportunity to dine in one of the many ethnic restaurants (Greek, Moroccan or Italian).
-The district is concentrated between the Jardin du Luxemburg and Jardin des Plantes , a botanical garden established in 1926 as a reserve of medicinal plants.
+The neighborhood is concentrated between the Jardin du Luxembourg and the Jardin des Plantes , a botanical garden established in 1926 as a reserve of medicinal plants.

 Saint Germain and Montparnasse